Let's Put Ourselves in Sally's Shoes: Shoes-of-Others Prefilling Improves Theory of Mind in Large Language Models: Analysis

 \subsubsection{Accuracy vs. Faithfulness}

-In addition to Figure \ref{fig:acc-winrate}, as shown in Figures \ref{fig:acc-winrate-mistral} and \ref{fig:acc-winrate-llama3-70b}, the SoO prefixing's win rate w.r.t. faithfulness seems to have a positive impact on the accuracy increase from CoT to SoO prefixing, except for some outliers such as the Intention (2nd, FB) subset of ToMATO.
+In addition to Figure \ref{fig:acc-winrate}, as shown in Figures \ref{fig:acc-winrate-mistral} and \ref{fig:acc-winrate-llama3-70b}, the SoO prefilling's win rate w.r.t. faithfulness seems to have a positive impact on the accuracy increase from CoT to SoO prefilling, except for some outliers such as the Intention (2nd, FB) subset of ToMATO.